Qiskit/qiskit-ibmq-provider/README.md

 ### Updating your programs

-With the introduction of support for the new IBM Q Experience support, a more structured approach for accessing backends has been introduced.
+The new IBM Q Experience support also introduces a more structured approach for accessing backends.
 Previously, access to all backends was centralized through:

 ```python
 IBMQ.backends()